The House of Mirth: Plot summary

 Lily pleads with Julia to help settle her debts and confesses her addiction to gambling.
 Julia feels taken advantage of and refuses to help, except to cover the bill for her clothes and accessories.
-Feeling trapped and disgraced, Lily turns to thoughts of Selden as her savior and has a change of heart towards him as she looks forward to his next visit at four o'clock.
+Feeling trapped and disgraced, Lily turns to thoughts of Lawrence as her savior and has a change of heart towards him as she looks forward to his next visit at four o'clock.

 Instead, her visitor turns out to be Simon Rosedale who, smitten by her appearance in the tableau, proposes a marriage that would be mutually beneficial.
 Considering what Rosedale knows about her, she pleads for time to consider his offer.
 (Note: Lily skillfully says, "But I should be selfish and ungrateful if I made [carelessness about money and worry about bills] a reason for accepting all you offer, with no better return to make than the desire to be free of my anxieties.
-You must give me time—time to think of your kindness—and of what I can give you in return for it—" (176)) Selden does not appear for his 4:00 appointment nor does he send word in explanation.
+You must give me time—time to think of your kindness—and of what I can give you in return for it—" (176)) Lawrence does not appear for his 4:00 appointment nor does he send word in explanation.
 Instead, he has departed for Havana and then on to Europe for a business trip.

-To escape the rumors arising from the gossip caused by her financial dealings with Gus, and also disappointed by what she interprets as Selden's emotional withdrawal, Lily accepts Bertha's spur-of-the-moment invitation to join her and George on a Mediterranean cruise aboard their yacht; Lily is expected once again to hide Bertha's affair.
+To escape the rumors arising from the gossip caused by her financial dealings with Gus, and also disappointed by what she interprets as Lawrence's emotional withdrawal, Lily accepts Bertha's spur-of-the-moment invitation to join her and George on a Mediterranean cruise aboard their yacht; Lily is expected once again to hide Bertha's affair.
 Lily's decision to accept the offer proves to be her social undoing.

 To divert the attention and suspicion of their social circle away from her, Bertha insinuates that Lily is carrying on a romantic and sexual liaison with George by instructing her not to sleep on the yacht in front of their friends at the close of a dinner the Brys held for the Duchess in Monte Carlo.
-Selden inadvertently helps by arranging a night's lodging, under the promise that she leave in the morning.
+Lawrence inadvertently helps by arranging a night's lodging, under the promise that she leave in the morning.
 The ensuing social scandal ruins Lily's reputation and causes friends to abandon her and Julia to disinherit her.

 Undeterred, Lily fights to regain her place in high society by advising Mr. and Mrs. Gormer on their entry into the aristocracy, but when the couple learn of the "scandalous" personal background of their new secretary, they chase her out rather than risk losing their new standing.
-Only two friends remain for Lily: Gerty Farish (a cousin of Lawrence Selden) and Carry, who help her cope with the social ignominy of a degraded social status while continually advising Lily to marry soon.
+Only two friends remain for Lily: Gerty Farish (a cousin of Lawrence) and Carry, who help her cope with the social ignominy of a degraded social status while continually advising Lily to marry soon.